 Informed by the participatory approach to communication this module reflects in depth on methods for the effective communication of information.
 In order to achieve this, the nature of information within the context of Information Science will be investigated.
 Thereafter, communication media will be identified and discussed and students will learn how to create a target audience profile to determine the appropriate media and content for the dissemination of information.
 Information and communication technologies (ICTs) and the communication of information will be investigated along with multiliteracy and media literacy.
 The communication of information will form a central focus of this module.
 Therefore the role of traditional, interpersonal, as well as modern media will be addressed.
-The processes of creating meaningful and effective messages for the communication of information as well as intercultural communication will also be undertaken.
+The processes of creating meaningful and effective messages for the communication of information of information will also be undertaken.

-The information published here is subject to change and may be amended after the publication of this information.
-The General Regulations (G Regulations) apply to all faculties of the University of Pretoria.
-It is expected of students to familiarise themselves well with these regulations as well as with the information contained in the General Rules section.
-Ignorance concerning these regulations and rules will not be accepted as an excuse for any transgression.
+The regulations and rules for the degrees published here are subject to change and may be amended after the publication of this information.

+The General Academic Regulations (G Regulations) and General Student Rules apply to all faculties and registered students of the University, as well as all prospective students who have accepted an offer of a place at the University of Pretoria.
+On registering for a programme, the student bears the responsibility of ensuring that they familiarise themselves with the General Academic Regulations applicable to their registration, as well as the relevant faculty-specific and programme-specific regulations and information as stipulated in the relevant yearbook.
+Ignorance concerning these regulations will not be accepted as an excuse for any transgression, or basis for an exception to any of the aforementioned regulations.